Payphone (song): Critical reception

-Adam Markovitz from Entertainment Weekly concluded:

 "Payphone is an alchemy of elemental pop-rock building blocks that conjures virile longing in the same corny-graceful way as past M5 hits like She Will Be Loved.
 Levine's voice soars, the piano and guitar hit notes of bitter nostalgia, and for once the words' hurt feels real.
 And whether by Pro-Tooled magic or old-fashioned sweat, the song also sounds remarkably like it was recorded in a studio by musicians who actually came together to play as a band — even if one of them was only dropping by on his way to the soundstage."

-The song ranked number 46 on Rolling Stones list of the 50 best songs of 2012.

 Chart performance

 In the United States, the song debuted on the Pop Songs chart at number 21, making it the highest-charting debut by a group since 'N Sync's "Pop" debuted at the same position in June 2001.
 "Payphone" peaked at number one on the Billboard's Pop Songs chart, becoming their fourth number one.
-On Pop Songs, the group makes it to back-to-back toppers, as its last entry, "Moves Like Jagger," featuring Christina Aguilera, reigned for six weeks beginning in October.
+On Pop Songs, the group made it to back-to-back toppers, as its last entry, "Moves Like Jagger," featuring Christina Aguilera, reigned for six weeks beginning in October 2011.
 The band had likewise led consecutively with its first two number ones, "This Love" (three weeks) and "She Will Be Loved" (four) in 2004.
 Wiz Khalifa, featured on the pop edit of "Payphone," scores his first Mainstream Top 40 number one.
 On the Adult Pop Songs chart, "Payphone" debuted at number 17, the highest-ever debut by a group and the third-highest overall.
 It also topped the Adult Pop Songs, becoming their fifth leader.
 On Adult Pop Songs, Maroon 5 - whose number one ledger on the list includes its four Pop Songs leaders plus 2010's "Misery" - ties Nickelback for the most commanding titles among groups in the chart's 16-year history.